ta-vroom/ZFC/README.md

 - `stable` - for an image based on the Fedora CoreOS stable stream
 - `testing` - for an image based on the Fedora CoreOS testing stream
-- `nvidia` - for an image which includes nvidia driver and container runtime
 - `zfs` - for an image which includes zfs driver and tools

 ### Images